 TIP: Do check where you’re hostel or hotel is from the bus depot, as a lot of taxi drivers will try and drive you, saying where you’re staying is much further than it is.
 Wadi Musa (the town surrounding Petra) is pretty small, albeit it built on the side of a hill, so you can walk pretty much everywhere – just wear shoes with some grip (I fell on my bum too many times).

 If you happen to be visiting whilst ‘Petra By Night’ is taking place, I would definitely recommend going.
 It runs Monday, Wednesday and Thursday every week and it starts at 08:30 pm, from the Petra Visitor Centre and it finishes around 10.30pm.
-Tickets are 17 JD, however, if you get the Jordan Pass (which I strongly recommend and you can find more information here) it’s only an additional 8 JD.
+Tickets are 17 JD, however, if you get the Jordan Pass (which I strongly recommend and you can find more information here it’s only an additional 8 JD.
 Yes, it’s a little gimmicky, as are lots of tourist-focused events.
 However, it was an experience I’m happy I had, as it was amazing to see Petra at night.
 In the evenings, other than Petra by Night, there is not a huge amount to do.
-Alcohol isn’t sold anywhere other than those few restaurants I have already mentioned, so bear this in mind, especially if you fancy a few drinks after a long day of walking.
+Alcohol isn’t sold anywhere other than those few restaurants I have already mentioned.
+Bear this in mind especially if you fancy a few drinks after a long day of walking.
 It seems that some hostels have roof terraces, the hostel we stayed at (Rafiki Hostel*) did and it was a lovely space to sit and watch the sun go down.
 Therefore, I would definitely recommend doing some research into where you stay whilst visiting Petra.